namrah2804/bellabeat-case-study/README.md

 # Bellabeat Case Study – Smart Device Usage Analysis

 ## Business Task

+Bellabeat is a wellness technology company that produces smart products for women, including the Bellabeat mobile app, Leaf and Time activity trackers, the Spring smart water bottle, and a digital membership program.
-The objective of this case study anslysis is to examine smart device usage related data from non-Bellabeat users in order to identify key trends in consumer wellness behaviour.
-These insights will then be applied to a Bellabeat product to inform, and support high-level marketing strategy recommendations for the Bellabeat executive team.
+As a junior data analyst on the Bellabeat marketing analytics team, the task is to analyze public smart device usage data from Fitbit users (non-Bellabeat) to understand how people track their activity, sleep, and other wellness behaviours.
+The goal is to identify key trends in consumer behaviour and apply them to one Bellabeat product.
+These insights will then be used to inform data‑driven marketing recommendations for the Bellabeat executive team.

 ## Key Business Questions
 1. What are the key trends in smart device usage?